florianmarkusse/homegrown/projects/interoperation/README.md

 # Interoperation

-This project aims to provide a one-way connection from the UEFI environment and the kernel environment.
+This project aims to provide a one-way connection from the UEFI environment to the kernel environment.